ccastro25/Creating_domain_in_Active_directory/README.md

 - Review your selections and click **Install**.
 ![Edited Promote the Server to a Domain Controller](https://github.com/user-attachments/assets/dbca593c-5fe0-452e-b805-eac744ca0978)

-### 3. Configure DNS
+### 3. Check DNS for fully qualified domain name

-- Open **DNS Manager** from Server Manager.
+- select Tools tab
+- click on DNS
+- DNS Manager window will appear
+- double click on the small server Under DNS
+- double click Foward Look Zones
-- Create a new forward lookup zone with the fully qualified domain name (FQDN) of your new domain.
+   - there you will see your Domain a new forward lookup zone with the fully qualified domain name (FQDN) of your new domain.

 ### 5. Check Domain Health